fenfisdi/cdslib_agents/README.md

 For more information, please refer to the official documentation of the project.

+## Testing

+All the test were developed with the python tool pytest.
+To see them properly, type in the command line: pytest -s -v <name_of_test>

+For modify the initial conditions of the test, use the fixtures methods at the beggining of all the tests files.

 ## Contributors

 We want to give special thanks to